IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb.rst

     (Required for new resource) The pool ID to use when all other pools are detected as unhealthy

-  default_pools (True, list, None)
-    (Required for new resource) A list of pool IDs ordered by their failover priority

   instance_id (True, str, None)
     (Required for new resource) The GUID of the private DNS.

-  zone_id (True, str, None)
+  name (True, str, None)
-    (Required for new resource) Zone Id
+    (Required for new resource) Name of the load balancer

   enabled (False, bool, None)